|6:45||Roller Bears Morning Run (optional)|

 During this time, campers can choose from several non-structured activities, such as playing in our "backyard games" area, playing tennis or basketball, swimming at the waterfront, or reading a book on the theater porch.
 It is also a time for an all camp activity such as skit night practice or "all camp spoons."

 Everyone will take a swim test on Opening Day.
-Campers who don't know how to swim will have swimming lessons as one of their Focus Areas for the first week of camp.
-More experienced swimmers may also choose swimming lessons as a Focus Area so they can improve their skills.
+Campers who don't know how to swim will have swimming lessons as one of their Electives for the first week of camp.
+More experienced swimmers may also choose swimming lessons as an Elective so they can improve their skills.
 Campers may ask to re-take the swim test whenever they would like.

 Evening Activities are a time to come together as a camp community for fun or even a little friendly competition.
 Each session offers traditional favorites, as well as a few new events.
 Some examples are: Stones, Survival, Quiddich, Human Risk, Lip Synch, Grab Bag, and everyone's favorite - Thanksgiving on the last night at camp.